 Mullen believed in 1989 that concave “makes rail tricks unpredictable”.
 I’m not sure about that.
 However, it does cause issues with some footwork (as your feet get “locked” into the middle of the board, which is undesirable at times), caspers (as it creates a point that digs into the top of your foot), and certain kickflip variations (as you can’t grip the edge as well when it’s turned upwards).

 That said, choose concave if you like doing lots of ollie tricks, as it will help your feet grip the board in mid-air.
-That’s what it’s designed for – it’s not really beneficial to anything else.
+That’s what it’s designed for.

 I’ll leave this to Mullen: “Flexible boards are the worst for freestyle; they kill reaction time.
 A solid, fairly heavy deck is my preference because it doesn’t flip out of control and doesn’t mess up the balance and quickness with flexing.”

 Save the flex for the dancing boards.
 Any slop in a freestyle board – whether it’s in the truck setup or the deck – is a source of unpredictability and wasted energy (in the scientific sense).

 That said, since this page was originally written, I’ve come to realise that too rigid can also be a problem – the stiffest boards I ever skated were also the easiest to snap the tails off of.
 Like many things, there is a middle ground to be found here.

 When I was young, I believed what I was told by people on the internet and came to believe that single kicks were stupid.
 After all, who wants to do a shuvit and end up effectively riding a different board?